Counsel Share

 Anxiety Disorders, For brevity's sake, here's a highly concise definition of each disorder, suitable for this lectures overview:

-• Post-Traumatic Stress (PTS): Long-lasting reaction to a traumatic event, featuring flashbacks and avoidance behaviors.
+* Post-Traumatic Stress (PTS): Post-Traumatic Stress (PTS): A long-lasting reaction, not a disorder, to a traumatic event, featuring flashbacks and avoidance behaviors.

-• Generalized Anxiety Disorder: Excessive, persistent worry and anxiety not tied to a specific trigger.
+* Generalized Anxiety Disorder: Excessive, persistent worry and anxiety not tied to a specific trigger root issues known yet (but there is Spiritually, we will get to this more in detail later).

 We cannot get into each of these today in specifics, but there are Biblical comprehensive responses for all.